yoondoong/preprocessors-workshop/README.md

 #### Cool Commands
 `coffee -o javascripts/ -c coffeescripts/` will compile all the files in the folder 'coffeescripts' and output them into a folder 'javascripts'.  **Don't switch the order of -o and -c!**

 ## Tic-Tac-Toe Game

+In the `logic` folder, you will see a file named `app.coffee`.
+This holds a great deal of code that has already been created, but you will be filling in the blanks that are indicated by comments!
+You will be editing this file, but in the HTML `index.html` in the root folder, **link** instead to the `app.js` file it compiles.

+:rocket: At the very end of the  `<body>`, right before the closing tags, paste: <br>
+`<script src="logic/app.js"></script>`.

+### Now, let's initiate our game.

+:rocket: Find the comment that says `#Insert initialization code here`.
+You will be pasting the following code at that location: <br>
+``

+What are we doing? **[To be written]**

+How will we decide which player goes first?
+Let's write a function to do that.
+The following code will be familiar, but a lot shorter than we would write in JS!

+:rocket: Find the comment that says `#Insert function to decide who goes first`.
+You will be pasting the following code at that location: <br>

+What does that code do? **[To be written]**

+### Now, let's give our players the ability to make some moves.

+:rocket: Find the comment that says `#Insert script to make moves`.
+You will be pasting the following code at that location: <br>

+How does the function work? **[To be written]**

+### Now, let's see if a player has won.

+In a Tic-Tac-Toe game, you can win by getting three horizontally, vertically, or diagonally.
+We will have several functions, each checking for a completion of one of the three.
+If any of these has been reached by either player, the game ends and a winning message is displayed.

+:rocket: Find the comment that says `#Insert checkEnd here!`.
+You will be pasting the following code at that location: <br>

+What's going on here?  **[To be written]**

+### One more thing... the Modal!

+Let's get that winning message to pop up!

+:rocket: Find the comment that says `#Insert modal content here`.
+You will be pasting the following code at that location: <br>

+What is this code doing? **[To be written]**

+### Just kidding - let's get that CoffeeScript into JS!

+Save your file.
+Now, run the following command to compile:

+`coffee -c logic/app.coffee`

+You should now see a `app.js` file in your `logic` folder.
+Your other files will be using that product when deploying your site.

+Now, deploy your hard work.
+Congratulations on making your first (?)
+CoffeeScript Tic-Tac-Toe game!

 ## And You're Done!
 At this point you should have ...